lapc18/basic-cover-page/README.md

 A basic Cover page with contacts and "working"message.

+You can visit the site using this [link](https://basic-cover-page.netlify.app/)

 ## Installation

 Use git to clone this [repo](http://github.com/lapc18/basic-cover-page) and serve it in apache or IIS.